-Dr. Cialdini carried out a case study in which a waiter’s tip increased with 3% when the diners were given a mint together with the bill, and with 14% when they were given two mints.
-Concluding that when customers are made feeling special there is an increased likelihood that they’ll respond in a similar manner.
+Dr Cialdini carried out a case study in which a waiter’s tip increased by 3% when the diners were given a mint together with the bill, and by 14% when they were given two mints.
+The conclusion is that when customers are made feel special there is an increased likelihood that they’ll respond in a similar manner.

-To implement this concept with your digital marketing, you will want to give your potential customers a gift of value, something that they subconsciously feel obligated to repay for.
-This can be a free ebook, white pages, a consultation or free trial.
-This concept works in the long run, obviously at the moment you offer your customer a free white-paper they may not immediately buy something from you.
+To implement this concept with your digital marketing, you will want to give your potential customers a gift of value, something that they subconsciously feel obligated to repay.
+This can be a free ebook, white pages, a consultation or a free trial.
+This concept works in the long run, obviously, at the moment you offer your customer a free white paper they may not immediately buy something from you.
 In the future though, when they are on the lookout for a specific product, the concept is that they will remember the value you provided for them and be more inclined to trust and do their business with you.

-The Scarcity Principle is another concept which Dr. Cialdini brings up in his book, and is based on the formula of supply and demand.
+The Scarcity Principle is another concept that Dr Cialdini brings up in his book, and is based on the formula of supply and demand.
 Most people have a fear of missing out, meaning that the rarer the product is, the more valuable it becomes.

 In 1975, researchers Worchel, Lee and Adewole conducted an experiment where they asked participants to choose between two jars of cookies.
 Both jars had the exact same cookies in them, except one jar had 10 cookies and the other had 2.
 Participants chose the jar with only two cookies far more often than the jar with 10, because it was seen are more desirable.